Day 2 was all about the West Bank in the morning and starting our cruise in the afternoon. Our schedule was:

 How to Reach: By car it takes about an hour from East Bank downtown hotels

-Timing: Sites open up early (6 or 7 am often), so plan on getting to the Valley of the Kings early!
+Timing: Sites open up early (6 am), so plan on getting to the Valley of the Kings early!

 Strollers: Valley of the Kings–not particularly stroller friendly and definitely not in the tombs.
 I did see one family who brought their stroller via the little train and then left it outside each tomb with their guide.
 The ground is rough, but an over roading stroller would do fine.
 Hetshepsut’s Temple–we used our stroller here.
 It mostly did fine as the main routes are fairly smooth and there are ramps (steep!) to each level.
 A few sections are more off-roading style.
 Nefertari’s Tomb/Valley of the Queens–we attempted our stroller here and had to carry it!
 Very sandy and our wheels couldn’t handle it.
 If your stroller does well at a beach, it would manage.
 It’s not too long a walk from the parking lot to the tomb.

 Bathrooms: Valley of the Kings had bathrooms at the ticket area near the parking lot and at the end of the train ride near the start of the tombs.
-I imagine the other spots had them as well, but I don’t remember seeing them off hand.
+Hetshepsut’s Temple had bathrooms in the little museum.
+Medinet Habu we used the bathroom at a small restaurant near the entrance where we also ate our packed lunches and bought drinks.
 Always bring TP and small coins for the attendants.

 Stairs: Most of the tombs at the Valley of the Kings had stairs, some very steep and long.
-Nefertari’s tomb had a bunch of stairs.
+Nefertari’s tomb had a bunch of stairs, as did Seti I’s.
 Hetshepsut’s Temple had stairs or steep ramps.
+Deir el Medina was steps down into the tombs, some you had to bend very, very low to get through entry ways.
+Medinet Habu was mostly all ground level with just a few steps.
 Assume you’ll do a lot of walking!